deweysasser/docker-name-proxy-server/README.md

 proxy.host (or environment) labels.

-In this mode it uses either the contents of ~/.aws/credentials (by default there are none) or additional command line arguments --key and --secret for AWS credenitals.
+In this mode it uses either the contents of ~/.aws/credentials (by default there are none), additional command line arguments --key and --secret for AWS credenitals, or environemnt variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

 The IP address can be encoded on the commad line (with --my-ip <IP>), introspected using a public IP address service (--public-ip-service),